rajpatil7322/Lens-Dao/README.md

 Proposing content directly to the dao which will voted upon by a the DAO and on execution will be directly posted to the Lens Protocol
 ![image](https://user-images.githubusercontent.com/63945913/226264228-d0fef806-bd42-400c-af3c-4c9bf6cac697.png)

-Creating normal proposal such as chaning the profile image uri or any of function call by the DAO.
+Creating normal proposal such as changing the profile image uri or any of function call by the DAO.
 ![image](https://user-images.githubusercontent.com/63945913/226264779-30112ced-5fbd-4f44-83db-f88d137fb448.png)

 This is a basic implementation and can be further improved.